PaulaScharf/IWG-Assignement1/README.md

 Interaction with Geoinformation: Individual Assignment 1

 # Ideas for Interaction
-- tapping/gazing on a tree opens a dialog with information
+- gazing a tree opens a dialog with information
-- tap and hold changes its color
+- gazing a tree and pressing DOM button changes its color